gustavnavar/Grid.Blazor/docs/blazor_server/Embedded_components.md

 [Index](Documentation.md)

 Compoments can be embedded on a grid.
-These components can be started pushing a button on the top of the grid or in the grid columns.
+These components can be started clicking on a button on the top of the grid or in the grid columns.
 On both cases they will be shown on the screen instead of the grid.

 ## Page definition